kitu9876/AutoResume-Standardizer/Assignment3-ML/sales_forecasting_approach.md

 ---

 ## 9. Evaluation and Results
-- **Plant level**: forecasts achieved close to the expected accuracy threshold (~80%).
+- **Plant level**: forecasts can be achieved close to the expected accuracy threshold (~80%).
-- **Customer level**: forecasts were less stable due to irregular orders but still outperformed naïve baselines.
+- **Customer level**: forecasts can be less stable due to irregular orders but still it should  outperformed naïve baselines.
-- Visual comparisons (actual vs predicted) showed that the model captured **seasonality and recent trends** fairly well.
+- Visual comparisons (actual vs predicted) scan be shown that the model captured **seasonality and recent trends** fairly well.

 ---